 As with all major periods of history, there are lots of questions about what perfumes might have been like in ancient Egypt.
 How were they made, what plants were used, what scents were common during the pharaohs’ time?

 It seems that the ancient Egyptians did not use distillation.
-How did they make their perfumes?
+So, how did they make their perfumes?
 They were experts in enfleurage.
 The details of their technique were not written to keep this knowledge secret; instead, they were passed on orally to prevent other people from finding out how to create perfumes.

 Which perfumes were most popular in ancient Egypt?